hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. -----------------------

 .. index:: await

-  :name: await
+.. _await:

 await
 ---------

 The current spec ignores logic when the queue is empty.
-Earlier I proposed some other options.
-Of them, it's "straightforward" to TK.
 What about having the reader *wait* for something to enter the queue?

 await version